 How do Cockroaches Enter Your Property

 Cockroaches are primarily associated with filth, but even a clean home or commercial business can get roaches.
-Understanding how they get in is a big part of keeping them out.
+Understanding how they get in helps keep them out.
 Cockroaches often enter through:

 - Cracks or gaps in walls, baseboards, or foundations